 Established in 1994 by relatives and friends, this scholarship honors the memory of a UCD senior Aeronautical and Mechanical Engineering student who lost his life in a tragic car accident less than a year before graduation.
-Intended to recognize students who exemplify characteristics Omar shared, the scholarship is restricted to someone of upstanding moral sensibilities with a history of volunteer activity, especially favoring involvement in efforts to increase mutual understanding and respect among mankind; who demonstrates deep commitment to family, relatives and friends; who is a good athlete or enjoys physical sport; a junior majoring in Mechanical and Aeronautical Engineering; and who, preferably, is from Palestine, Jordan, Lebanon, Egypt, India, Pakistan, Afghanistan, El Salvador, Nicaragua, Guatemala, Mexico or Southeast Asia.
+Intended to recognize students who exemplify characteristics Omar shared, the scholarship is restricted to someone of upstanding moral sensibilities with a history of volunteer activity, especially favoring involvement in efforts to increase mutual understanding and respect among mankind; who demonstrates a deep commitment to family, relatives, and friends; who is a good athlete or enjoys physical sport; a junior majoring in Mechanical and Aeronautical Engineering; and who, preferably, is from Palestine, Jordan, Lebanon, Egypt, India, Pakistan, Afghanistan, El Salvador, Nicaragua, Guatemala, Mexico or Southeast Asia.

 Eugene S. Martin Memorial Scholarship

-Mary Brence Martin created this scholarship in 2015 in memory of her husband, Eugene S. Martin to support students in good standing in the Department of Electrical and Computer Engineering, who are incoming freshman, have financial need, and who are California residents from San Joaquin County or Santa Clara County.
+Mary Brence Martin created this scholarship in 2015 in memory of her husband, Eugene S. Martin to support students in good standing in the Department of Electrical and Computer Engineering, who are incoming freshmen, have financial need, and who are California residents from San Joaquin County or Santa Clara County.

 Rose C. and David B. McCallen Endowed Award